Clifton, New Jersey

 Clifton is a city in Passaic County, in the U.S. state of New Jersey.
 Criss-crossed by several major highways, the city is a regional commercial hub for North Jersey and is a bedroom suburb of New York City in the New York Metropolitan Area.
-As of the 2020 United States census, the city retained its position as the state's 11th-most-populous municipality, with a population of 90,296, an increase of 6,160 (+7.3%) from the 2010 census count of 84,136, which in turn reflected increased by 5,464 (+6.9%) from the 78,672 counted in the 2000 census.
-The Census Bureau's Population Estimates Program calculated that the city's population was 89,367 in 2021, ranking the city the 383rd-most-populous in the country.
+As of the 2020 United States Census, the city retained its position as the state's 11th-most-populous municipality, just behind tenth-ranked Trenton, and well ahead of Cherry Hill in twelfth place, with a population of 90,296, reflecting an overall increase of 6,160 (+7.3%) from the 2010 census count of 84,136, which in turn reflected an overall increase of 5,464 (+6.9%) from the 78,672 counted in the 2000 census.
+The Population Estimates Program calculated a population of 88,461 for 2023, making Clifton the 394th-most populous municipality in the nation.

 Clifton was incorporated as a city by an act of the New Jersey Legislature on April 26, 1917, replacing Acquackanonk Township, based on the results of a referendum held two days earlier.
 Clifton is listed under five different ZIP codes.
 07011, 07012, 07013, 07014, and 07015.
+Clifton has been named as one of the best cities to live in the United States.

 History

-The city of Clifton turned 100 years-old in 2017, but documented European settlement in the area date back to 1679 when a leader of the Lenape Native Americans gave a deed for 11000 acres along the shores of the Passaic River to Hans Frederick.
-The modern name of "Clifton" was derived from the cliffs of Garrett Mountain which borders the Albion Place neighborhood in the western part of the city.
-Clifton was an agricultural hub and home to the U.S. Animal Quarantine Station was operated in Clifton by the United States Department of Agriculture starting in 1903.
-It was served by the Newark Branch of the Erie-Lackawanna Railroad.
-It was the primary location on the East Coast where animals from poultry, horses and cattle to zoo animals were held in quarantine after being brought into the United States to ensure that the animals were not infected with diseases that could be spread in the U.S. The station operated in Clifton until the late 1970s, when the facility was relocated to Stewart International Airport.
+The city of Clifton turned 100 years old in April 2017, but documented European settlements in the area date back to 1679, when a leader of the Lenape Native Americans gave a deed for 11000 acres along the shores of the Passaic River to Hans Frederick.
+The modern name of "Clifton" was derived from the cliffs of Garrett Mountain, which borders the Albion Place neighborhood in the western part of the city.
+Clifton was once an agricultural hub, and home to the U.S. Animal Quarantine Station, which was operated in Clifton by the United States Department of Agriculture, starting in 1903.
+It was served by the Newark Branch of the Erie–Lackawanna Railroad.
+It was the primary location on the East Coast where animals from poultry, horses, and cattle, to zoo animals, were held in quarantine after being brought into the United States, to ensure that the animals were not infected with diseases that could be spread in the U.S. The federal station operated in Clifton until the late 1970s, when the facility was relocated to Stewart International Airport.

-Although Clifton and surrounding towns have long converted from farmlands to suburban communities, given their close proximity to Manhattan (Clifton is less than 15 miles directly west from Midtown), the town still boasts two small working farms that sell fresh organic vegetables in-season:
+Although Clifton has long converted from farmlands to suburban neighborhoods, given its close proximity to Manhattan, the city still has three small working farms that sell fresh and organic vegetables in-season: